chrisseaton/chrisseaton.github.io/rubytruffle/deoptimizing/index.md

 Several Ruby implementations use some form of deoptimization to a greater or less degree, including JRuby and Rubinius, but none use deoptimization as pervasively or as aggressively as does Truffle, a new high performance backend for JRuby.
 JRuby+Truffle is a research project of Oracle Labs and is now an open source component of JRuby.
 It uses a new just-in-time compiler for the JVM written in Java called Graal.
 As Graal is a Java library and not native code it can expose a Java API, which the application can use to directly control the just-in-time compiler.
 This is powerful but tricky, so a framework called Truffle helps us by taking a high-level Ruby interpreter and using Graal on your behalf to emit machine code.
 JRuby+Tuffle doesn't have a bytecode format - it goes straight from high-level interpreter to machine code.

 This blog post is the companion piece to our RubyConf 2014 Talk, *Deoptimizing Ruby*.
 We'll provide some more background and technical depth here, and will provide pointers to where you can find more information.

-We'll add the video of the talk here when it's released.
+<iframe width="720" height="433" src="//www.youtube.com/embed/z-YVygbDHLE" frameborder="0" allowfullscreen></iframe>

 ## Why is Ruby Hard to Optimize?